Numbers Chapter 2

 ’Āšēr), was the last of the two sons of Jacob and Zilpah (Jacob’s eighth son).
 The text of the Torah states that the name of Asher means “happy” or “blessing”, implying a derivation from the Hebrew term osher in two variations—beoshri (meaning in my good fortune).
 For more info click here

-and the captain of the children of Asherאָשֵׁר
+and the prince of the children of Asherאָשֵׁר

 ’Āšēr), was the last of the two sons of Jacob and Zilpah (Jacob’s eighth son).
 The text of the Torah states that the name of Asher means “happy” or “blessing”, implying a derivation from the Hebrew term osher in two variations—beoshri (meaning in my good fortune).
 For more info click here